xueyouluo/fsauor2018/scripts/readme.md

 ## Train Model from scratch with GPU

 This is a simple script used to run this code from scratch.
+Using the default settings, you can get macro f1 score 0.70769.

 > The data preprocess steps are no the same as the one I used during the competition, so the final f1 score may be not the same: